lrochette/sweagle-ansible/README.md

 more /etc/ansible/ansible.cfg

 ## WARNING
-- Copy your SWEAGLE full package zip file to /roles/sweagle/files
+- Copy your SWEAGLE full package zip file to
+  - /roles/sweagle/files
+  - /files/sweagle when force_local_installation is set to true
 - update /inventories/all-in-one/group_vars/all.yml with:
   - your root password for ansible become to work
   - your SWEAGLE license in parameter sweagle_license_key for silent install